CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 <br>
 You should see the output as seen in the image below after 15 minutes or so.

 You **do not have to wait** for the command to completely finish as it will take roughly 15 minutes.
-You can proceed to [Lab Exercise 3](lab-exercise-03.md) at this point but **start Lab Exercise 3 by opening up a new SSH terminal window** to work with while leaving the exiting SSH terminal window open.
+You can proceed to [Lab Exercise 3](lab-exercise-03.md) at this point but **start Lab Exercise 3 by opening up a new SSH terminal window** for the Launch Pad EC2 instance to work with while leaving the exiting SSH terminal window open.

 ![EKS Cluster Created](./images/3.png)